MaruwanDono/OptimisationAlgorithms/README.md

-# Optimisation_Genetic-Algorithms
+# Optimisation_Algorithms
-Using Genetic algorithms to solve different optimisation problems with various degress of difficulty.
+Using different algorithms to solve different optimisation problems with various degress of difficulty.
+The algorithms used include: Genetic algorithm, NSGA 2, The shooting method (for ODEs), and the IGKM method (for PDEs).